joshgerdes/jekyll-uno/_drafts/ims-payroll-not-opening-as-a-published-application-in-azure-virtual-desktop.md

 ---
 Azure Virtual Desktop allows you to access an entire desktop or a published application with shortcuts and an appearance like it was running locally; depending on the requirements; I prefer published applications where possible to keep the user experience on the endpoint device and keep the cost down.

 One of the applications I published for a customer is [MYOB IMS Payroll](https://www.myob.com/nz/enterprise/ims-payroll " MYOB IMS Payroll ").
-Small-medium businesses use IMS Payroll for their payroll.
+Some small-medium businesses use IMS Payroll for their payroll.

 IMS Payroll worked well as a published application for months until one day; it didn't seem to open for the user, whether as a published application or in the Full Desktop.